janiluuk/L4D2_DLR/README.md

 Roadmap
 - Cleaner UI, menu option to turn hint texts off.
 Common HUD component which manages, prioritizes and combines the hint texts properly.
 - Integrate game instructor UI to be utilized for counters, and other live indicators.
+- Random Game modes: Melee only rounds, Jockey race.
+Horror movie mode with pitch black lights, common infected disabled and can only do damage by not seen by player.
-- Show player class above their head (Using "Hats" plugin, missing graphics for it)
+- Show player class above their head / in HUD (Using "Hats" plugin + eddect)
-- Engineer can build different types of defences
 - Saboteur can see infected outlines when in "predator mode".
 Instakill if manages to sneak up behind.
 - Smoker should have much more visible and thick cloud when gets killed.
-- Rewrite for missile plugin to fit better with this one
+- Rewrite for missile plugin to fit better with this one and improve their function.
-- Add more plugins including berserk mode, jetpack, special grenades.
+- Docker image with rcon web admin tool integrated and plug'n play server generation
+- Skill editor to generate new perks / classes.
+- Downloadable UI upgrades
-- Incap players can fight with attacker with some keys, if indicator goes back to zero, player is freed.
+- Incap players can struggle with attacker on shared progressbar. if indicator goes back to zero, player is freed.
 - When incapacitated without supplies and you have kit available, ask survivor if want to consume it.
 - Revamp infected skills to match the added ones for survivors;
     - Infected can bite survivors, after defined about of time player turns into a witch for 30 seconds.
 If the witch gets killed, player gets killed, otherwise transform back to playable character.
     - Charger can drop survivor and continue running
-    - Hunter can use boost for ultra long jumps
+    - Hunter can use boost for ultra long jumps.
-    - Jockey can make player shoot others with FF damage while riding
+    - Jockey can make player shoot others with FF damage while riding.
     - Smoker can shove opponent to any direction when pinned, e.g throw out of window.
     - Hunter can masquerade as survivor for 30 second time (Using LMC)
     - More suggestions welcome!